frenck/spook/documentation/other_features.md

 :::{attention} Known limitations
 :class: dropdown

+- Templates in the condition do not work here, and are refused rather than quietly waited on forever.
+A script renders every template in the action data before calling the action, so `{{ is_state(...) }}` arrives as the `true` or `false` it happened to be at that moment, and a constant never turns.
+Wait on a template with `wait_template`, which is what that is for.
 - A condition that names entities is noticed the moment one of them changes.
-A template, time or sun condition names none that can be read off the config, so those are asked again every 30 seconds instead.
-You are waiting anyway, but it is not instant.
+A plain time or sun condition names nothing that can be read off the config, so those are asked again every 30 seconds, and a condition that turns true and false again within those 30 seconds is missed rather than noticed late.
 - Without a `timeout` it waits for as long as the script runs.
 Stopping the automation or script stops the wait with it.
+A `timeout` of zero means look now and do not wait, so it answers `completed: false` unless the condition is already true.

 :::